cannin/stable-diffusion/README.md

 **NOTE: NOT WORKING**

 Modifications in this repo are an attempt to make Stable Diffusion work on Apple Silicon M1.
-Part of what is necessary is to use the MPS backend in Torch (https://pytorch.org/docs/stable/notes/mps.html).
+Part of what is necessary is to use the Metal Performance Shaders (MPS) backend in Torch (https://pytorch.org/docs/stable/notes/mps.html).
 Changes for this were made in the code, but the following issue arises:

 ```
 Traceback (most recent call last):